Rubicon (protein): Function

 The function of the N-terminal RUN domain are unknown, but it is required for autophagy suppression.
 The middle region contains the PI3K-binding domain (PIKBD), which mediates inhibition of PI3KC3-C2.
 The C-terminal Rubicon homology domain mediates interaction with Rab7, and is shared by other RH domain-containing autophagy regulatory proteins, including PLEKHM1 and Pacer (also known as RUBCNL, Rubicon-like Autophagy Enhancer).

 Autophagy-dependent

 Rubicon suppresses autophagy through association with and inhibition of PI3KC3-C2.
 Specifically, Rubicon directly binds PI3KC3-C2 and inhibits recruitment of PI3KC3-C2 to the membrane through conformational modulation of the Beclin-1 subunit.
 This activity prevents PI3KC3-directed generation of phosphatidylinositol 3-phosphate (PI3P) at the autophagosome membrane, and a resulting failure to recruit machinery that directs autophagosome-lysosome fusion.
 Rubicon is targeted to its site of action through direct interaction with Rab7, which decorates late endosomes and late autophagosomes.

 Autophagy-independent

-Rubicon is required for LC3-associated phagocytosis (LAP) and LC3-associated endocytosis (LANDO).
-Rubicon plays a role in PI3KC3 localization to phagosomes, which is important for PI3P production at the membrane and recruitment of downstream effectors including NOX2.

 Rubicon has been shown to suppress the innate immune response and in some cases exacerbate viral replication.
 Rubicon suppresses cytokine responses through interaction with NF-κB essential modulator (NEMO), interferon regulatory factor 3 (IRF3) and caspase recruitment domain-containing protein 9 (CARD9).